Shivanshbajpai31/Gossip-Gate/README.md

 - Ensure you have a stable internet connection to access Firebase services.
 - For any issues or contributions, please refer to the GitHub repository for more information.

----

-Feel free to modify this description to better suit your needs!